Customs: Red and green channels

-In many countries, customs procedures for arriving passengers at many international airports, ports and some road crossings are separated into red and green channels.
-Passengers with goods to declare (carrying goods above the permitted customs limits and/or carrying prohibited items) go through the red channel, while passengers with nothing to declare (carrying goods within the permitted customs limits and not carrying prohibited items) go through the green channel.
-However, entry into a particular channel constitutes a legal declaration, so that if a passenger going through the green channel is found to be carrying goods above the customs limits or prohibited items, he or she may be prosecuted for making a false declaration to customs, by virtue of having gone through the green channel.
-Each channel is a point of no return, once a passenger has entered a particular channel, they cannot go back.
+In most countries, customs procedures for arriving passengers at major international airports, ports and some road crossings are separated into red and green channels.
+Passengers with goods to declare (carrying goods above the permitted customs limits and/or carrying prohibited items) go through the red channel, which houses the full-scale customs facilities, while passengers with nothing to declare (carrying goods within the permitted customs limits and not carrying prohibited items) go through the green channel, which only houses a one-way gate.
+However, entry into a particular channel constitutes a legal declaration, so if a passenger goes through a green channel and is found to be in possession of a prohibited item, or failure to declare dutiable items the passenger can be subject to a fine, the item being seized, and in some cases result in an arrest and criminal prosecution.
+Each channel is a point of no return, once a passenger has entered a particular channel, they cannot go back to baggage claim; however, there is a connecting corridor between the two channels, to allow customs officials to redirect passengers to the appropriate channel (for example, passengers with an abnormally large amount of luggage may be redirected from the green channel to the red, where they will be inspected to ensure their luggage contains nothing above customs limits).

+The use of this channel systems enables having a common baggage claim area for domestic and international flights; since domestic passengers, by definition, do not have goods which require a customs declaration, they exit the baggage claim via the green channel, while passengers connecting from an international flight to a domestic one will undergo customs inspection in their final destination, rather than the layover airport.

 Australia, Canada, New Zealand, and the United States do not officially operate a red and green channel system; however, some airports have adopted this layout.

 Blue channel

 Airports in EU countries also have a blue channel.
 As the EU is a customs union, travellers between EU countries do not have to pay customs duties.
 Value-added tax (VAT) and excise duties may be applicable if the goods are subsequently sold, but these are collected when the goods are sold, not at the border.
 Passengers arriving from other EU countries go through the blue channel, where they may still be subject to checks for prohibited or restricted goods.
 Luggage tickets for checked luggage travelling within the EU are green-edged so they may be identified.
-In the recent years usage of the blue channel has become limited mostly to flights between the Schengen Area member states of the EU and the remainder of EU member states, while flights which cross the border of neither the customs union nor the Schengen Area are in practice treated as domestic, and therefore, the people travelling on them do not go through customs channels at all.
+In the recent years usage of the blue channel for customs purposes has become limited mostly to flights between the Schengen Area member states of the EU and the remainder of EU member states, while flights which cross the border of neither the customs union nor the Schengen Area are in practice treated as domestic, and therefore, the people travelling on them do not go through customs procedure at all, only passing through the physical facility housing the customs channel to exit the baggage claim.